trendswd-pk/POS-System/README.md

 - Review Supabase dashboard for database issues
 - Inspect network tab for API errors
 - Open an issue on GitHub

+## 🔄 Migration Notes

+### From localStorage to Supabase
+- This version uses **Supabase only** - no localStorage fallback
+- All data must be in Supabase database
+- Run `setup-database.sql` to initialize database

+### Password Hashing Migration
+- Existing users with plain text passwords need to be hashed
+- Run `npm run hash-passwords` or use SQL file
+- After migration, users can still login with original passwords

 ---